-Your Home Inspector does not look for and is not responsible for fuel oil, septic or gasoline tanks that may be buried on the property.
-If the building had its heating system converted from oil, there will always be the possibility that a tank may remain buried on the property.
-If fuel oil or other storage tanks remain on the property, you may be responsible for their removal and the safe disposal of any contaminated soil.
-If you suspect there is a buried tank, we strongly recommend that you retain a qualified Environmental Consultant to determine whether this is a potential problem.
+Home Inspectors do not look for fuel oil, septic or gasoline tanks that may be buried on the property.
+If there are fuel oil or other storage tanks on the property, you may be responsible for their removal and the safe disposal of any contaminated soil.
+If you suspect there is a buried tank, we strongly recommend that you retain a qualified Environmental Consultant to investigate.